How to fix iCloud in Windows 10 if it’s not working

 Updating iCloud can also fix numerous issues.
-The update version is iCloud for Windows v 5.1, which is also compatible with Outlook 2016 so that it works with that software.
+The updated version is iCloud for Windows v 5.1, which is also compatible with Outlook 2016 so that it works with that software.
 If you don’t currently have the latest iCloud version, update it with Apple Software Update.

 - Enter ‘Apple’ in the Cortana search box and select Apple Software Update to open the window below.

-- Then click the iCloud for Windows check box.
+- Then click the iCloud for Windows checkbox.

 - Press the Install 1 item button to update iCloud.

 - Or you could add the latest iCloud to Windows 10 by pressing the Download button on this page.
 Remove the antiquated iCloud software and replace it with the new version.